Clematis macrophylla 'Elgar' is currently out of stock - we stock a range of other climbing plants that are available.

 Clematis macrophylla 'Elgar' is the variety admired by Carol Klein on Gardeners' World when filming at the 2015 RHS Malvern Show.
 This new, free flowering variety of Clematis will soon be a favourite in our British gardens.

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
-Make sure to keep an eye on your young plant and increase watering if there are extended periods of hot or dry weather.
+If you’re planting Clematis in spring or summer, water well and regularly for the first few months.
+Increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water a little.
 We also stock a range of irrigation kits, suitable for a variety of planting schemes.

 Most deliveries are made within a week of placing the order.
 All trees are carefully packed by our experienced team, with many despatched to our tried and tested couriers within 24 hours (please allow up to 10 days).
 There's no need to be in to receive your trees and you can request where they are left via the checkout.